-At the Bank, in line with the two-tier governance structure, the Supervisory Board performs the oversight of the Company's management and business activity.
-For this reason - and in accordance with the legal provisions - the principle of a majority of independent (non-executive) members is fully enforced in respect of the composition of the Supervisory Board.
+At the Bank, in line with the two-tier governance structure, the Supervisory Board - as a body elected by the General Meeting - performs the oversight of the Company's management, business activity and legal operation and fulfils the responsibilities assigned to it by the Credit Institutions Act.

+In accordance with the legal provisions - the principle of a majority of independent (non-executive) members is fully enforced in respect of the composition of the Supervisory Board.
 The ratio of independent (non-executive) Supervisory Board members (4 persons) to the total number of Supervisory Board members (6 persons) is 67%.